Are you a credit card rewards junkie?

 Whilst you should carefully consider your credit card strategy, here are some tips if you will churn 🙂

 - Pay your balance in full each month

 - Don’t take on more credit cards than you can handle

 - Use a spreadsheet to keep up with everything

 - Read the fine print – always!

 - Be careful with how many credit cards you open

 - Avoid cash advances or balance transfer when churning

-Many have been able to score a lot of bonuses such as free international flights and other rewards through the use of the cards on those big-ticket expenses.
-However, it’s up to you to understand your financial situation and investigate each card thoroughly before jumping in and making sure you have a setup to restrict your spending to those items that are necessary and within your spending limits.
+Many have been able to score a lot of bonuses.
+Bonuses such as free international flights and other rewards through the use of the cards on those big-ticket expenses.
+However, it’s up to you to understand your financial situation.
+Investigate each card thoroughly before jumping in.
+Also making sure you have a setup to restrict your spending to those items that are necessary and within your spending limits.